 Family doctors are joining their voices together with patient advocates to speak to the crisis in family medicine.

-One in five British Columbians do not have a family doctor and cannot get one.
+Close to a million British Columbians, or one in five people, do not have a family doctor and cannot get one.
 Practicing family doctors cannot provide the care that British Columbians need and deserve.
 It’s time to invest in family doctors.

 - CTV News (July 19): Fewer graduates are choosing to pursue family medicine.
 Doctors explain why